jhpyle/docassemble/_docs/scalability.md

 1. Get an [Amazon Web Services] account.
 2. Go to [Amazon S3] and obtain an access key and a secret access key.
 Create a bucket.
-3. Go to [Amazon EC2] and launch two [Amazon Linux] instances in the same [Virtual Private Cloud] (VPC).
+3. Go to [Amazon EC2] and launch three [Amazon Linux] instances in the same [Virtual Private Cloud] ([VPC]).
-4. Edit your VPC so that "DNS Resolution" Yes and "DNS Hostnames" is Yes.
+4. Edit your [VPC] so that "DNS Resolution" Yes and "DNS Hostnames" is Yes.
-5. Install [Docker] in both instances: `sudo yum -y update && sudo yum -y install docker && sudo usermod -a -G docker ec2-user`.
+5. Install [Docker] in all three instances: `sudo yum -y update && sudo yum -y install docker && sudo usermod -a -G docker ec2-user`.
 Then log out and log back in again.
 See [Amazon's Docker instructions] for more information.
 6. In the first [EC2] instance, start a PostgreSQL container using the official **docassemble** [Docker] image: `docker run -d -p 5432:5432 jhpyle/docassemble-sql`.
+7. In the second [EC2] instance, start a log container using the official **docassemble** [Docker] image: `docker run -d -p 514:514 -p 8080:80 jhpyle/docassemble-log`.
-7. Note the "Private DNS" hostname of this instance.
+7. Note the "Private DNS" hostname of these instances.
 Then go to [Amazon Route 53] and create a Hosted Zone with the type "Private Hosted Zone for Amazon VPC."
 Use a domain like `docassemble.local` or whatever you want (this is purely internal).
 Create a CNAME that maps